alshimaamamdouh/alx-backend/0x03-queuing_system_in_js/README.md

 ## About
 - Running Redis server locally
-- Caching data using redis and node-redis
+- Caching data using `redis` and `node-redis`
 - Handling async operations with redis
 - Using `Kue` as queue system
-- Building an express app that interacts with a Redis server
+- Building an express app that interacts with a redis server
 - Building an express app that interacts with Redis server and queue

 ## Tasks